 Most times membership status and recurrence status are similar, but it doesn’t have to be so always.
-For example, if you want to cancel a membership, but allow the guests to use the membership benefits for a few more days, the Recurrence Status becomes Cancelled, but Membership status remains Active.
+For example, if you want to cancel a membership, but allow the guests to use the membership benefits for a few more days, the Recurrence Status (or Collection Status) becomes Cancelled, but Membership status remains Active.

 Apart from membership and recurrence statuses, there is also a collection status, but that is almost identical to recurrence status, except in a few exceptional cases, where it is further divided within a recurrence status.